1kevgriff/kevgriffin.v4/blog/Enhancing-Your-Career-with-a-Mastermind-Group.md

 General networking practices apply here.
 Are you active on Twitter, LinkedIn, or Reddit?
 Pick a place, and ask someone there if they'd be interested in jumping on a call every week or two.
 All my Mastermind groups have started this way?
 If you're not being invited, do the inviting!

-Some services, like [Mastermind Hunt](https://mastermindhunt.com), exist to help make this easier for you too.
+Some services, like ~Mastermind Hunt~, exist to help make this easier for you too.
 Mastermind Hunt is a marketplace for people looking for groups, and aims to make it happen organically.
 Use code `kevin` for a free month and see if you find a group there.

 ## Wrapping up
 Whatever you do, don't buy into a Mastermind group.
 There are a series of "gurus" on the internet who will promise you the world by joining their "mastermind group" for the low price of XYZ dollars a year.
 These are scams, and glorified Facebook Groups.
 You will not get value out of these relationsships.